Metastem/metAstem/README.md

 | metAstem | ✅ | ✅ | ✅ | ✅ | ✅ |
 | SearXNG | ❓ Not user friendly | ❓ Only host can set it | ✅ | ✅ | ❌ |
 | Whoogle | ✅ | ❓ Only host can set it | ❌ | ❌ | ❌ |

+<script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="metastem" data-description="Support me on Buy me a coffee!" data-message="As this society draws closer to destruction, we're betting everything on the possibility that we can open an escape hatch to an alternate future.
+Instead of competing for social capital or selling ourselves to the highest bidder, we are fully committed to fighting for a better world.
+We invite you to do the same." data-color="#5F7FFF" data-position="Right" data-x_margin="18" data-y_margin="18"></script>